Creators, cast of `Stranger Things’ debut season 2 trailer at Comic-Con

 The Duffer Bros. were joined by director Shawn Levy and stars Millie Bobby Brown, Matthew Modine and the crew of young actors who play a group of friends searching for their buddy who mysteriously disappears.
 The trailer shows that Will Byers, who went missing in the first season, continues to be haunted by the experience.

+“Will shows more bravery and you’ll definitely learn how the Upside Down affected Will and you’ll get more into his story line,” said Noah Schnapp, the 12-year-old actor who plays Will.

+The Upside Down is an alternate dimension where Will spent time during his disappearance.
+It’s similar to the characters’ everyday world in the fictional town of Hawkins, Indiana, except more creepy, rendered in grayscale and inhabited by a multi-limbed monster.

-Three new cast members were introduced: Paul Reiser, Dacre Montgomery and Sadie Sink.
-Reiser plays a government official.
-Sink joins the group of boys.
-And Montgomery described his character as a “human antagonist.”
+Three new cast members were introduced who are joining the second season of the show: Paul Reiser portrays a government official, 15-year-old Sadie Sink plays a character named Max who joins the group of young boys, and Dacre Montgomery takes on a character he described as “a human antagonist.”

 The sci-fi series is set to return to Netflix on Oct.
 31.